Muscle pain after exercise: What it means and how to manage it

 • If you’re trying a new workout start with light weights – you can always add more next time

 • Put your ego on hold and know your limits.
-Instructors provide options – so take them!
+There are always options to lower the intensity of your workout – so take them!

-Should you exercise even when you are still sore from a workout?
+Should you exercise even when you are still sore from your workout?

 Is a little muscle soreness always part of pushing yourself to the next level?